 Nikon Df versus Canon 5D Mark III

 The Nikon Df and the Canon EOS 5D Mark III are two digital cameras that were officially introduced, respectively, in November 2013 and March 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The Nikon has a resolution of 16.2 megapixel, whereas the Canon provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Nikon Df and the Canon 5D Mark III.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Df – represents the basis or 100 percent across all the size and weight measures).